Don't want to read, watch the 2 minute video.

 It is now possible to host these systems on a virtual private server (VPS) which, in turn, is hosted in a private cloud.
 This is different to being cloud-based in that the systems operate in a known location, behind firewalls, and aren’t accessible to anyone except those authorised.

-Hosting Sage in the cloud is a way of preserving the benefits of your investment in software and skills while having the advantages of a cloud-based service.
+Hosting Sage in the cloud is a way of preserving the benefits of your investment in software and skills while having the advantages of a cloud service.

 Here are a dozen reasons why you should consider hosting Sage in the cloud: